PhantomPilots/AutoFarming/BOTS_README.md

 ## Skoll and Hati (Dogs) farming script

 The script is in `scripts/DogsFarmer.py`.
+Pass `--whale` for the whale strategy.

 Recommended team (in this order):
 * UR Escanor